 One city in the District currently uses surface water.
 The City of Nacogdoches treats surface water from Lake Nacogdoches in their 25 MGD plant.
-The City of Nacogdoches provides surface water and groundwater at a ratio of 65:35.
+The City of Nacogdoches provides surface water to groundwater at a ratio of 65:35.

-The City of Lufkin is in the planning stages of construction of a surface water treatment plant on Sam Rayburn Reservoir.
-This plant, when completed, will supply surface water to the Cities of Zavalla, Huntington and Lufkin.
+The City of Lufkin is in the planning stages of expanding its groundwater capacity with the purchase of 13 additional water wells.
+The City's long term plan is to construct a water treatment plant near Kurth Lake which will allow the City to utilize its water rights from the Angelina River and Sam Rayburn Reservoir.
 This will reduce the demand on the Carrizo-Wilcox and Yegua-Jackson aquifers in the District.